harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ## userAgent

 **What it is:** String specifying the user-agent string to use in `User-Agent` headers when making HTTP requests.
-Custom user-agent strings are often used as a way to [whitelist traffic from the Load Impact cloud infrastructure](/4.0/how-to-tutorials/how-to-open-firewall-to-load-impact-only/#opening-up-your-firewall-to-all-ips-potentially-used-in-the-test)
+Custom user-agent strings are often used as a way to [whitelist traffic from the LoadImpact cloud infrastructure](/4.0/how-to-tutorials/how-to-open-firewall-to-load-impact-only/#opening-up-your-firewall-to-all-ips-potentially-used-in-the-test)

 **How to set it:** `userAgent` in options or `--user-agent` as a command line flag, or `K6_USER_AGENT` as a environment variable